paceval/paceval/new projects/Relational Core Identity/GPT-5 Business_Development_Master_Prompt.md

 September 16, 2025

 **Version:**
-This is Version 3.4 – GPT-5 Expanded Architecture with Autonomous Continuity Modules (Sep 2025)
+This is Version 3.5 – GPT-5 Expanded Architecture with Business Development Continuity Modules (Sep 2025)

 ---